shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

-Differential operators in the Cartan-Hodge Formalism
+Differential Operators in the Cartan-Hodge Formalism
 ====================================================

 .. rst-class:: custom-author